 Managing Debt

-• Round up all of your outstanding loan and credit card balance information (including remaining balances, interest rates, etc.) and have them at-the-ready to make crunching numbers easier when you’re ready to take your next steps.
+- Round up all of your outstanding loan and credit card balance information (including remaining balances, interest rates, etc.) ahead of time to make crunching numbers easier when you’re ready to take your next steps.
 Typically, your most recent online or paper statements will have all this information included.

 Consider Consolidating Your Debts